Chaim3ra/WordHunt/README.md

 # WordHunt
-An android game of Word Hunt to find terms related to Statistics within 30 seconds.
+An android game of Word Hunt to find capital cities of the world within 30 seconds.